- Copywriting Services

 That was about three years ago.
 At the time, Erin was working full time as a Marketing Associate for a construction company and trying to get freelance writing work as a side hustle, both for experience and to earn some extra money.

-Within one year, I’d referred enough business to Erin, and she’d acquired enough other clients on her own, that she was able to quit her full time job. and freelance full time.
+Within one year, I’d referred enough business to Erin, and she’d acquired enough other clients on her own, that she was able to quit her full time job and freelance full time.
 She quit the construction company and never looked back.

 A year later, after working diligently, Erin had enough money saved to be able to buy her dream home.
 She wrote me the nicest thank-you note saying that I was responsible in large part for her being able to freelance full time and afford her home.

 She has also redone her website with a professional web designer and added numerous samples to her online portfolio.
 To this day, she has never said “no” to any referral of mine, always looking to grow her customer base.
-And to her credit, so many of those referrals have become repeat clients for her.
+And to her credit, so many of those referrals have become repeat clients or ongoing accounts for her.

 So, compare this woman with the copywriter in the first story.
 Whom should you emulate?
 Mike or Erin?
 I hope the answer is obvious.